 Canon 77D vs Leica M8

 The Canon EOS 77D and the Leica M8 are two digital cameras that were officially introduced, respectively, in February 2017 and September 2006.
-The 77D is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
+The 77D is a DSLR, while the M8 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (77D) and an APS-H (M8) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Leica provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.